Come to Campus; It's Worth the Trip

 Sessions are posted on a rolling basis, generally for two month intervals.
 Reservations are required so that we can maintain small personalized sessions.
 If your session of choice is not available, please choose another, or check back at a later date for future sessions.

 Graduate schools, colleges, and institutes at Mason offer program-specific information sessions and events throughout the year.
 To view all available information session dates, please visit our Graduate Event Calendar.

 In order to view the Graduate Events Calendar you will need to log in.
 The link below will take you to the portal where you can log in or create a new account.
 If you do not already have an application or an account for the Self Service Center, please create a username and password by following the steps on the page.

 Monday through Friday from 10:00 a.m. to 2:00 p.m., By Request

 Looking to create a meaningful experience to as many K-8th grade students as possible?
 Our team has created a new and efficient registration system that caters to schools and organizations looking to bring their students to campus.
 Our job is to teach students what it takes to get to college by giving them the opportunity to tour a college campus (sometimes their first), view presentations of the admissions, financial aid, college choice processes, and the opportunity to eat at one of Mason’s dining halls!

 Requests must be made at least one month in advance, as there are no guarantees that the preferred date and time will be available.
-You will be contacted by phone or email if your request is approved, and you will receive a confirmation packet.
+You will be contacted by phone or email if your request is approved with further details.
 If you have not received confirmation within a week of your requested group tour date, you are not registered.
-Do not make any travel arrangements until you have received a confirmation packet.
+Do not make any travel arrangements until you have received a confirmation email.